kogakure/website-11ty-stefanimhoff.de/src/posts/2021/processing-information-into-notes.md

 ### MindNode

 [MindNode](https://mindnode.com/) is the app I use to prepare content for processing.
-I dump in the ideas and connect them to Mindmaps, add tags and links.
+I dump in the ideas and connect them to Mindmaps, adding tags and links.
 When I have a rough idea about the structure, I move the ideas to notes in Obsidian.
-You can see one of my mind maps I created to study [Japanese Design and Aesthetics](https://my.mindnode.com/FGhdh66uMbi1aJ9RfriKUL3JoMCHd18aS8z9Uayw) online.
+You can see one of the mind maps I created to study [Japanese Design and Aesthetics](https://my.mindnode.com/FGhdh66uMbi1aJ9RfriKUL3JoMCHd18aS8z9Uayw) online.

 ### Obsidian